 CHCF looks for opportunities where we can add value through knowledge of and relationships with networks of providers, payers, and policymakers in California, and through our expertise in policy, finance, and reimbursement.
 CHCF staff specialize in new models of care delivery for high-cost populations, behavioral and mental health, delivery system and payment reforms, and the Medi-Cal program overall.

 - A brief description of the business concept, the market need and problem solved, how the organization will improve access to or lower the cost of care, and how the innovation will benefit the people of California.

 - A business plan, including marketing and sales strategies, technology plan, organization and staffing plan, three- to five-year capital financial projections, and funding requirements.

 - Resumes of the founders and management.

-We will accept applications for the CHCF Health Innovation Fund only though the link below.
+Submit your application for the CHCF Health Innovation Fund to InnovationFund@chcf.org.
 Only complete applications will be reviewed.
-The CHCF Health Innovation Fund uses the Gust secure online system to streamline the investment proposal and funding process.
 Your information will be kept confidential.